Clif Bar Enters the Pet Market with Clif Pet

 Clif Pet comes in three recipes: Sweet Potato & Blueberry, Pumpkin & Apple, and Butternut Squash & Cranberry.
 Each recipe has seven ingredients, and protein comes from fruit and vegetables, Lok said.
 Ingredients include flaxseed, pea protein, and apple juice concentrate, and there are no fillers or additives.

 “I’d read the packaging on some dog treats and there’s 20 ingredients,” Lok said.
 “We wanted to simplify that into something a lot healthier that dogs will love.
-There’s a thinking that dogs are carnivores, but they just want protein which Clif PET has plenty of even though it’s plant based.”
+There’s a thinking that dogs are carnivores, but they just want protein which Clif Pet has plenty of even though it’s plant based.”

-Clif Bar & Company has partnered with Petco to carry Clif Pet products, which are available in 5- and 12-ounce bags and cost $8.99 and $16.99, respectively.
+Clif Bar & Company has partnered with Petco to carry Clif Pet products, which are available in five- and 12-ounce bags and cost $8.99 and $16.99, respectively.
 The treats come in stick form, and are soft enough to tear into smaller pieces.
 In an unusual—and possibly brilliant—move, Petco will carry Clif Bars for humans in the same display rack as Clif Pet treats.
 Lok said the human Clif Bars carried at Petco won’t contain any chocolate, in case of consumer mixup about which bars are meant for which species (chocolate can be toxic to dogs).

-“The idea is that it’s one-stop shopping for you and your pet for your next adventure,” Lok says.
+“The idea is that it’s one-stop shopping for you and your pet for your next adventure,” Lok said.
 “It also reminds people that their dog needs calories and nutrition when they’re out exercising just like people do.”